 This side bet takes the concept of perfect pairs a step further by using not only your hand but also the dealer’s first upcard.
 These three cards can be combined to create five potential three-card poker hands, with the payouts determined by the value of each hand created.

-The payouts for these types of bets are typically better than the perfect pairs side bets, and the hands are ranked as follows:
+The payouts for these types of bets are typically better than the perfect pairs side bets.
+The hands are ranked as follows:

 Now, it’s important to note that these payouts are estimates and may change depending on where you decide to play online blackjack and the rules that the digital casino applies to its blackjack side bets.

 The royal match is another exciting side bet that pays out if one of two conditions are met when the first two cards are dealt.
 The first of these conditions is that these cards belong to the same suit.
-The second condition is that these cards are a King and Queen of the same suit.
-The former condition offers a payout of 5:2, while the latter offers a payout of 25:1.
-If the player wins this side bet, they receive their payout immediately, while a loss means the amount they bet on a royal match is also immediately forfeit.
+The second condition is that these cards are a king and queen of the same suit.
+The former condition offers payout odds of +250, while the latter offers payout odds of +2,500.
+If the player wins this side bet, they receive their payout immediately, while a loss means the amount they bet on a royal match is also immediately forfeited.
 If both the dealer and the player receive a royal match, a fixed amount is usually paid out.

-Register at BetMGM, or download our casino games app, to gain access to some of the best online casino games, including blackjack, as well as our extremely popular and exciting live dealer blackjack tables, where your side bets can increase the fun and excitement even further.
-And when you’re done at the card tables, you can always explore our extensive range of online slots or even play a casino dice game — whatever floats your boat!
+Register at BetMGM or download the casino games app to gain access to some of the best online casino games, including blackjack, as well as the extremely popular and exciting live dealer blackjack tables, where your side bets can increase the fun even further.
+And when you’re done at the card tables, you can always explore an extensive range of online slots or even play a casino dice game — whatever floats your boat.